theshepherdmatt/Quadify-old/README.md

 * Installation of OLED Display
 * Installation of aptswi (web interface with some system options, see below)

-## APTSWI : Audiophonics ToolSet in a Web Interface
+## APTSWI : ToolSet in a Web Interface
 Some options can be configured by the user (such as OLED brightness, sleep-delay, or boot logo) in a tiny web interface powered by nodeJS.
 You can get there by using your web browser to open the **port 4150** :
 * Navigate to [http://moode:4150](http://moode:4150.).